 - Suppose the RREF of the system has r leading 1's and consequently r non-zero rows.
-Then it has n - r free variables. - Since r ≤ m, n - r > n - m.
-So, if n - m > 0, that is, the number of variables exceeds the number of equations, then the number of free variables is greater than zero, and so the system has infinitely many solutions.
+Then it has n - r free variables. - Since r ≤ m, n - r ≥ n - m.
+So, if n - m > 0, that is, if the number of variables exceeds the number of equations in the RREF, then the number of free variables is greater than zero, and so the system has infinitely many solutions.